Bruno Petković

-Bruno Petković ([brǔːno pêtkoʋitɕ]; born 16 September 1994) is a Croatian professional footballer who plays as a striker for Dinamo Zagreb and the Croatia national team.
+Bruno Petković ([brǔːno pêtkoʋitɕ]; born 16 September 1994) is a Croatian professional footballer who plays as a forward for the Turkish Süper Lig club Kocaelispor and Croatia national team.

 Early career

 Petković was born in Metković, Croatia.
 His father Jakov Petković hails from Metković and his mother Ruža Nižić is a Herzegovinian Croat from Crveni Grm near Ljubuški.
 His childhood football idols were Ronaldo and Zlatan Ibrahimović.

 He began his youth career with his hometown clubs ONK Metković and NK Neretva, before he went to Dinamo Zagreb in 2007.
-He remained there until 4 September 2009, when he transferred across town, to the youth academy of city-rivals NK Zagreb.
+He remained there until 4 September 2009, when he transferred across town to the youth academy of city rivals NK Zagreb.
 In the next two seasons, he represented NK HAŠK (2010–11) and Hrvatski Dragovoljac (2011–12), prior to his transfer to Italy, with Serie A side, Catania.

 Club career

 Calcio Catania

 On 27 August 2012, Petković officially transferred to Calcio Catania.
 The transfer fee involved was undisclosed, though Petković was inserted directly into the club's youth academy following his arrival.
 His first call-up to the senior squad arrived on 27 January 2013, in a 2–1 home victory over Fiorentina in league play.
 His league debut came on the final matchday of the 2012–13 Serie A campaign, when he appeared as an 89th minute substitute in a 2–2 away draw with Torino.
 Ahead of the 2013–14 Serie A season, Petković was officially promoted to the first team, and assigned the number 32 jersey.